Product Requirements Document

 descriptor, etc.).

-R-6 (self-application): Given the HELIX repo, when the alignment skill is
+R-6 (self-application): Given the HELIX repo, when the align workflow

-run against docs/helix/, then the resulting report has fewer findings than
+mode runs against docs/helix/, then the resulting report has fewer findings

 Technical Context